 But Clarke was convinced of the potential of cruising and eventually persuaded Culliford to pursue a new venture; in 1881 they set up the Inter-Oceanic Steam Yachting Company Limited (IOSYC), possibly the first company in the world established with the exclusive purpose of operating leisure cruises, i.e. the world’s first designated cruise line.
 Obviously, the tramp steamers that Culliford & Clarke normally dealt in would not work as cruise ships for the target clientele of late-Victorian elites – a suitable cruise ship was needed.
 Clarke made some inquiries in the London shipping circles and quickly came upon an ideal candidate.

 The SS Ceylon was a single-screw, iron-hulled auxiliary steamer (a vessel with both sails and steam engine), built by P&O in 1858 for use on the regular service from Southampton to Malta and Alexandria.
 She was 93 m / 306 ft long, 12,5 m / 41 ft wide and weighed in at 2.110 gross register tons – barely even the size of the smallest expeditionary cruise ships of today.
 In her original configuration, she had accommodation for 130 first and 30 second-class passengers.
-She had the range, capacity and seaworthiness for Clarke’s visions and in June 1881 he bought her from P&O, gave her a flashy refit and placed her on public display in Victoria Dock, East London to gin up publicity and interest.
+She had the range, capacity and seaworthiness for Clarke’s visions and in June 1881 he bought her from P&O for £9.235 (about £1.130.000 in 2021 £), gave her an extensive refit and placed her on public display in Victoria Dock, East London to gin up publicity and interest.

 An inaugural world cruise